Robert E. Robinson: Return to Savannah

 In 1976, Robinson became an intern for a law firm in Savannah, becoming an associate attorney at the firm later that year.
 In 1977, the firm split up and Robinson became a partner in another firm.
 He would later go into solo practice in 1981, opening his offices on Abercorn Street in the Savannah Victorian Historic District.
 Starting around this time, Robinson also served as the legal counsel for the local NAACP chapter.
 In 1980, following the birth of their second child, Vivian and Robbie separated.
 That same year, Robinson made his first foray into politics when he was appointed chairman of the Savannah Transportation Authority.
 In 1982, Robinson announced his candidacy as a member of the city council.
 Robinson proceeded to campaign against Joe Bell, a local banker who had been chosen by the white power brokers of Savannah to represent that city district, and while Bell's campaign finances severely eclipsed Robinson's, Robinson would go on to easily defeat Bell and win a spot on the city council.
 Robinson was one of three African Americans on the nine member council.
-While on the council, Robinson earned a reputation as a " district ombudsman", and he worked with Savannah mayor John Rousakis on establishing more recreational areas in his district.
+While on the council, Robinson earned a reputation as a "district ombudsman", and he worked with Savannah mayor John Rousakis on establishing more recreational areas in his district.
 Robinson was reelected to the city council in 1986 with 82% of the vote.

 Murder

 On December 18, 1989, a mail bomb exploded in Robinson's law offices.
 The explosion caused fatal injuries to Robinson, who died later that day at Memorial Hospital in Savannah.
 The bombing occurred two days after another mail bombing incident involving United States federal judge Robert Smith Vance, who died at his home in Birmingham, Alabama.
 Vance had been a judge on the United States Court of Appeals for the Eleventh Circuit and had presided over several major civil rights cases.
 The perpetrator of these attacks was later found to be Walter Moody, a Georgian who had targeted individuals associated with the civil rights movement.
-He was eventually charged with Vance's murder and sentenced to death, which was carried out on April 19, 2018.
+He had targeted Robinson due to his work with the NAACP.
+Moody was eventually charged with Vance's murder and sentenced to death, which was carried out on April 19, 2018.
 Robinson's funeral was held four days after his death, during a rare snowstorm in Savannah.

 In Robinson's memory, a parking garage, public park, and apartment building in Savannah were named after him.
 Additionally, a scholarship in his memory exists to aid students entering into either Paine College, Savannah State University, or the University of Georgia.
+In 2023, a historical marker was erected in honor of Robinson in Savannah at Cann Park, near the intersection of Bulloch Street and West 46th Street, within the bounds of Robinson's former city district.